-This includes just about anything a resourceful special ed teacher has in his or her toolbox.
-From highlighters to colored overlays, many tools help with reading challenges.
-Pencil grips, adapted paper and spelling aids all assist with writing.
+This includes just about anything a resourceful teacher has in his or her toolbox.
+From highlighters to colored overlays, pencil grips, adapted paper, and spelling aids all assist with writing.

 The term “EdTech” encompasses a narrower scope of assistive technology tools.
 Which by no means suggests there’s a narrow range of assistive EdTech tools out there!
 Increasingly, EdTech means technology that finds its way into the classroom.
 Think iPads, interactive whiteboards, and lots and lots of apps.

 These everyday tech tools help students with special needs not only progress on their own level, but be placed in general classroom settings.
 They have the potential to improve accessibility.
 To enhance communication.
 And help students develop strong learning and life skills.

-Well-deployed EdTech helps special-needs educators and their students overcome many obstacles.
+Well-deployed EdTech helps students overcome many obstacles.
 In fact, in today’s classrooms, EdTech can be an amazing equalizer.

-Public policy governing special education supports the inclusion of special needs students in general education classrooms.
+Public policy governing special education supports the inclusion of students with special needs in general education classrooms.
 Introduced in 1975 and now known as the Individuals with Disabilities Education Act (IDEA), this law is like the “Bill of Rights” for students with special needs.
-It guarantees access to a free, appropriate public education in the least restrictive environment to every child with a disability.
+It guarantees access to a free, appropriate public education in the least restrictive environment to every child.

 By all indications, these laws are working.
-Between 1976 and 2010 there was a 90% increase in the time special ed students spent in general ed classrooms.
-Today, more than 62% of children with special needs are in gen ed classrooms for 80% or more of their school day.
+Between 1976 and 2010 there was a 90% increase in the time students with certain needs spent in general education classrooms.
+Today, more than 62% of children with special needs are in general education classrooms for 80% or more of their school day.

 That’s a good thing.
 Studies show inclusion creates well-rounded individuals and strong learning environments for everyone.
-That’s special needs students and their typically-enabled peers alike.
-Without the appropriate supports, however, special needs children in gen ed classrooms can end up frustrated and lacking motivation.
+Without the appropriate supports, however, students with certain needs in general education classrooms can end up frustrated and lacking motivation.